sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 Objects Folder, HDRI background folder, and a folder of PBR materials (Example folders are supplied as: “HDRI_BackGround”, “PBRMaterials”, and “Objects”)

 # How to use:
-1) Go to the “Main” section of the python script (Line 1420) section at the end of this file, in the “input parameter” subsection.
+1) Go to the “Main” section of the python script  (at the end of the script), in the “input parameter” subsection.
 2) In the "OutFolder" parameter set path to where the generated images should be saved.
 3) Set Path HDRI_BackGroundFolder," parameter set path to where the background HDRI (for a start, use the example HDRI_BackGround, supplied)
 4) In the "PBRMaterialsFolder" parameter set path to where the PBR materials (for a start, use the example PBRMaterials folder supplied)